Impact of Resonant Compton Scattering on Magnetar X-Ray Polarization with QED Vacuum Resonance: Introduction

-In recent years, the Imaging X-ray Polarimetry Explorer (IXPE) mission \citep{IXPE2016} has enabled polarimetry measurements in the $2$--$8\ \mathrm{keV}$ band, delivering high-significance detections across multiple sources, including several magnetars.
-The IXPE observations of magnetars have revealed two representative types of energy-dependent polarization behavior in soft X-ray band: one class \citep[e.g., 4U 0142+61 in][]{Sci2022} exhibits a sharp $\sim 90^\circ$ polarization angle (PA) swing at around 5 keV, while the other \citep[e.g., 1RXS J170849.0-400910 in][]{Zane2023} maintains an energy-independent, nearly constant polarization angle.
+In recent years, the Imaging X-ray Polarimetry Explorer (IXPE) mission \citep{IXPE2016} has enabled polarimetry measurements in the $2$--$8~\mathrm{keV}$ band, delivering high-significance detections across multiple sources, including several magnetars.
+The IXPE observations of magnetars have revealed {diverse energy-dependent polarization behaviors} in {the} soft X-ray band: some \citep[e.g., 4U 0142+61 in][]{Sci2022} exhibit a sharp $\sim 90^\circ$ polarization angle (PA) swing at around ${4-5~\mathrm{keV}}$, some might show signs of two $\sim 90^\circ$ swings (e.g., SGR 1806-20 in \cite{Turolla2023}, although with low statistical significance), while others \citep[e.g., 1RXS J170849.0-400910 in][]{Zane2023} maintain a {nearly energy-independent constant} polarization angle.